samueloph/samueloph.github.io/content/blog/debian_curl_now_supports_http3/index.md

     2024](https://daniel.haxx.se/blog/2024/06/10/http-3-in-curl-mid-2024/), if
     you're interested, I suggest reading through his other posts as well.

-    Some might have noticed that nginx [does support HTTP3 through OpenSSL](http://nginx.org/en/docs/quic.html), although when you look closely, it's not exactly perfect:
+    Some might have noticed that nginx [does support HTTP/3 through OpenSSL](http://nginx.org/en/docs/quic.html), although when you look closely, it's not exactly perfect:
     > An SSL library that provides QUIC support is recommended to build nginx, such as BoringSSL, LibreSSL, or QuicTLS.
 Otherwise, the OpenSSL compatibility layer will be used that does not support early data.

     As you can see, they don't recommend using OpenSSL, and when doing so, you don't get complete support.

+    Update (October 2025): OpenSSL's HTTP/3 support has since matured enough that curl 8.16.0-2 switched the Debian curl CLI back to the OpenSSL backend, before the Debian 13/trixie freeze.

-2) ### HTTP3 support for GnuTLS/nghttp3/ngtcp2 is recent
+2) ### HTTP/3 support for GnuTLS/nghttp3/ngtcp2 is recent
     The non-experimental support arrived [back in October 2023](https://github.com/curl/curl/commit/5f78cf503c786a1d48d13528dde038bccfa6c67c), and so that's when I started seriously planning for this.

-    curl has been working on HTTP3 support for years, and so it did support other TLS backends before that, but out of them, the one most feasible for a distribution to ship would be GnuTLS, which gets HTTP3 support [through ngctp2 and nghttp3](https://daniel.haxx.se/blog/2024/06/10/http-3-in-curl-mid-2024/).
+    curl has been working on HTTP/3 support for years, and so it did support other TLS backends before that, but out of them, the one most feasible for a distribution to ship would be GnuTLS, which gets HTTP/3 support [through ngctp2 and nghttp3](https://daniel.haxx.se/blog/2024/06/10/http-3-in-curl-mid-2024/).

 # How it was done